Arundas666/go-boilerplate-ai/Readme.md

     - The generated code will be in `code/code.go`.
     - The folder structure will be detailed in `code/output.txt`.
-    - The folder structure will
+    - The folder structure will created under the `project/ directory`.